georgong/alphaTank/readme.md

 ```

 #### **Team Inference Rendering**
-Similar with team traibning, all the configs are taken in as dictionary specified in [this config file](configs/config_teams.py), no args are needed to be passed in.
+Similar with team training, all the configs are taken in as dictionary specified in [this config file](configs/config_teams.py), no args are needed to be passed in.

 ```python
 python inference_multi.py